 The generation of tritium is an expected outcome of operating the accelerator complex and it has been monitored throughout the history of the laboratory.
 Detectable amounts of tritium have been observed in surface water discharges from the site since 2005 and Fermilab maintains permits to release tritium from regulated points.
 Additionally Fermilab monitors the sanitary effluent discharged from the site to the municipal waste water treatment plants of Batavia and Warrenville/Naperville.
-Over the past several years low concentrations of tritium have been observed in the discharge to Batavia.
+Low concentrations of tritium are regularly recorded in the discharge to Batavia.

-In response to the persistence of observable tritium and the expectation that future operations will generate additional tritium, the Fermilab Director formed a Tritium Working Group in July 2012.
-The charge to the working group consisted of four primary tasks:
+In response to the persistence of observable tritium and the expectation that future operations will generate additional tritium, the Fermilab Director formed a Tritium Working Group beginning in 2012.
+This group works to identify, manage and mitigate to the extent possible tritium generated as a result of laboratory operations.
+Additional details concerning the management of tritium can be found in various sections of this report.